 Cambridge Massachusetts would be his new home for theology studies.
 Three years of Italian food in Boston, a Masters in Divinity and a Masters in Theology proved to be the final preparations for ordination to the priesthood.
 Ordained in 1996, Ted worked in Most Holy Trinity Parish in San Jose and then Dolores Mission in Los Angeles.
 Five years of pastoral ministry brought Ted to Los Gatos to be Provincial Assistant for Social Ministries and then Provincial Assistant for International Ministries.
 While working in that capacity, Ted returned to Most Holy Trinity Parish to be religious superior of the Jesuit Community and to serve the members of the parish.

-Recently returned to Dolores Mission, Ted is the religious superior of the Jesuit Community, Associate Pastor at the parish, and continues as Provincial Assistant for International Ministries.
+Recently returned to Dolores Mission, Ted is the religious superior of the Jesuit Community, Pastor at the parish, and continues as Provincial Assistant for International Ministries.
 Ted enjoys working with Jesuits from around the world, hanging out at Homeboy Industries and Homegirl Café, and spending time with the people of Dolores Mission—in the Plaza, in the neighborhood, or on Peace walks throughout our community.